Esri/storymap-journal/README.md

 #### Can I keep my Journal private?
 Yes, the regular ArcGIS Online security model applies.
-By default your Journal is private, you have to share it manually.
+By default your Journal is private, you can share it through Map Journal builder or ArcGIS Online.
 When you share your Journal, it is your responsibility to make sure that all the resources of your Journal (webmaps, images, videos) are accessible to your audience.

 #### Who can edit my Journal?
-Only the Journal owner can edit it.
-It is possible for Administrator to take ownership of the Journal and so be able to edit it.
-Changing the ownership is the only way to collaborate to create a Journal without sharing the owner's credentials.
+A Journal can only be edited by it's owner (named account).
+It is possible for Organization Administrator to take or change the ownership of a Journal and so be able to edit it.
+In that case the original owner can't edit anymore the Journal.
+Changing the ownership is the only way to collaborate on a Journal creation without sharing the owner's credentials.

 #### Can I use private web map or layer?
 Yes.
 When the Journal is hosted in ArcGIS Online or Portal for ArcGIS, unauthorized user will be redirected to ArcGIS Online sign-in page.

 When hosted on your web server, by default the authentication dialog will appear.
 Because of technical limitation on older browser we recommand that you [configure the application to use OAuth](https://developers.arcgis.com/authentication/user-javascript.html).
-If you prefer to not configure OAuth, for the authentication to work on some older browser you need to install a proxy server on your web server to make sure the login credentials can be pass securely to ArcGIS Online.
+If you prefer to not configure OAuth, for the authentication to work on some older browser  (Internet Explorer 9 and below) you need to install a proxy server on your web server to make sure the login credentials can be pass securely to ArcGIS Online.
 For more information, see the [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) in the ArcGIS API for JavaScript documentation.

 ### Deployment
 Deploying a Map Journal require to use ArcGIS Online or Portal for ArcGIS.
 The Journal content have to be created using the Map Journal builder and will live in a Web Application Item.